plumatic/dommy/README.md

 # dommy

-Dommy is no-nonsense ClojureScript templating based on Clojure's [Hiccup](https://github.com/weavejester/hiccup/) html templating library.
-It is similar to [Crate](https://github.com/ibdknox/crate), but is much faster (3-4x, see the performance comparison test <code>dommy.template-perf-test</code>).
+Dommy is no-nonsense ClojureScript DOM templating and manipulation library.
+Templating is based on Clojure's [Hiccup](https://github.com/weavejester/hiccup/) html templating library.
+It is similar to [Crate](https://github.com/ibdknox/crate), but is much faster (3-4x, see the performance comparison test `dommy.template-perf-test`).
 It also has a compile-time macro component that is significantly (5x) faster, but requires most of your DOM structure to be expressed as nested vector literals (see 'Compile Macros' below).
+DOM manipulation is inspired by jQuery, but adapted to be more Clojure-y and is also significantly faster for common tasks like toggling classes.

-## Templating Usage
+## Templating

 ```clojure
 (ns awesome-webapp